We may earn a commission when you buy through links in our articles. Learn more.

 Warhammer 40k Blood Angels Primaris Sanguinary Priest - a white armoured space marine holding aloft a Red Grail of blood - painted by 40kSteve

 Blood Angels recruit from the ‘tribes of the Blood’ on the moons of Baal Primus and Baal Secundus, the people who raised Sanguinius.
-The moons of Baal are irradiated deathworlds, and their populations miserable, prone to mutation and genetic disease.
+The moons of Baal are irradiated death worlds, and their populations miserable, prone to mutation and genetic disease.

 After undergoing ordeals and trials, aspiring Blood Angels drink from the Red Grail, a chalice borne by the chapters’ Sanguinary Priests and filled with the Blood of the Primarch.
-They will then undergo a full year of surgery inside a life support Sarcophogus, emerging – if they survive – a Blood Angels neophyte.
+They will then undergo a full year of surgery inside a life support Sarcophagus, emerging – if they survive – a Blood Angels neophyte.

 The Black Rage